farmergreg/infinite-putty-tunnel/README.md

 ## Installation

-1. Download and install the [.NET 4.6.1 Framework] [dot-net].
-Most computers will already have this installed via Windows Update.
+1. [Download] [dot-net] and install the .NET 4.6.1 Framework.
+Most computers will already have this installed via Windows Update
-2. [Download][putty-installer] and install the latest version of PuTTY.
+2. [Download][putty-installer] and install the latest version of PuTTY
-3. [Download][current-release] and install the latest version of *Infinite PuTTY Tunnel*.
+3. [Download][current-release] and install the latest version of *Infinite PuTTY Tunnel* (ipt.exe)

 ## Configuration

-1. [Configure your tunnel][putty-config-ssh-portfwd] using putty.exe and [save it as a session][putty-config-session].
+1. [Configure your tunnel][putty-config-ssh-portfwd] using putty.exe and [save it as a session][putty-config-session]
-2. [Configure Pageant][putty-pageant-cmdline-command] to start ipt.exe after your keys are loaded.
+2. [Configure Pageant][putty-pageant-cmdline-command] to start ipt.exe after your keys are loaded
-3. Using PuTTY, Ensure that the session works and does not trigger any interactive prompts.
+3. Using PuTTY, Ensure that the session works and does not trigger any interactive prompts
-4. Begin using *Infinite PuTTY Tunnel* to automatically start and maintain your tunnel.
+4. Begin using *Infinite PuTTY Tunnel* to automatically start and maintain your tunnel

 ## History
 This software is a fork of *PuTTY Tunnel Manager*.
 The [original][downstream] appears to be no longer maintained.